ember-learn/guides-source/guides/release/upgrading/editions.md

 need positional arguments, you _must_ use the component with curly bracket syntax.

-You can use Angle Bracket components with curly brackets within the same app, and even within the same template.
+You can use either angle bracket or curly brackets invocation for a given component within the same app, and even within the same template.
 This allows for gradual migration.

 Angle bracket syntax works for invoking components of any type, whether they are classic style or not.

 ### Named Arguments

-How can you tell if an argument in a template was passed in, or if it is defined on the component itself?
+How can you tell if a given dynamic value in a template was passed in, or if it is defined on the component itself?
 Arguments that were passed in should use the `@` symbol.
 This style is called "named arguments."

 ```handlebars {data-filename=application.hbs}
 <!-- Passing the argument to the child template -->